jeffpar/pcjs.v1/README.md

 You may also want to skip step #2 until you're ready to start testing the new version.
 Depending on the nature of your changes, it may be better to manually edit the version number in only a few machine XML files for testing, leaving the rest of the XML files pointing to the previous version.
-Run "gulp promote" when the new version is much closer to being released.
+Run "gulp version" when the new version is much closer to being released.

 ### Testing